chef/cookstyle/docs/cops_chefdeprecations.md

 --- | ---
 Enabled | No

 Don't call the deprecated updated= method in a resource to set the resource to updated.
-This resource was removed from Chef Infra Client 13 and this will now cause an error.
+This method was removed from Chef Infra Client 13 and this will now cause an error.
 Instead wrap code that updated the state of the node in a converge_by block.
 Documentation on using the converge_by block can be found at https://docs.chef.io/custom_resources.html.

 ### Examples